gpetepg/python_tips/README.rst

 I suggest downloading `Anaconda <https://www.anaconda.com/>`_.
 Anaconda is a free and open source distribution of the Python and R programming languages that aims to simplify package management and deployment.
 Jupyter Notebook is included in Anaconda.

+I will most likey seperate out functools, iterools and collection into their own .ipynb files.
+Let me know how I should organize these.

 Tips 1 topics:
  - Lambda functions
  - Enumerate